What is a car service, and why is it important?

-17. Check and Lubricate Catches: this checks that the catches on all doors, the boot and bonnet open and close smoothly without any issues.
+17. Check and Lubricate Catches: this checks that the catches on all doors, the boot and the bonnet open and close smoothly without any issues.
 We lubricate them too to keep them happy.

-18. Check Condition of Number Plates, Exterior Mirrors and Trims: ensure that all elements are in good condition without any damage, cracks or visibility issues.
+18. Check the Condition of Number Plates, Exterior Mirrors and Trims: ensure that all elements are in good condition without any damage, cracks or visibility issues.

 20. Check Radiator and Cooling Fan Condition: ensure that sufficient coolant can access the radiator and that the fan can turn efficiently to distribute the cool air.

 21. Check Clutch and Hydraulic Fluid: clutch fluid works in the same way as brake fluid.
 When you press the clutch pedal, the fluid moves to engage the clutch.
 We will check to make sure there aren’t any leaks and that the fluid is moving easily.

 22. Check Calipers and Cylinders: check that enough brake fluid is coming into the brake system and check calipers for wear and tear or damage.

 23. Check Front and Rear Wheel Bearings: Wheel bearings help with frictionless wheel rotation.
 They are under constant pressure so low-quality bearings or poor installation of them can cause issues with your steering and your ABS.
 We will rock your wheels to see if there is any movement.
 Too much movement may mean that the wheel bearing is worn or needs adjusting.